TheStartofAGoodEnd/Something/README.md

 	- string.fromCodePoint(90) - It creates a character of the given position;
 	- "string".trim() - It remove any spaces from the beginning and from the end;
 	- "string".repeat() - It repeats the string n times.
+	- string.indexOf("letter to finnd"); - It finds a letter in the string and it gives the position of it;
+	- string.replace("world", "welcome") - It replaces world in the string for welcome;
 Array - It is a collection of ordered data, the difference between array and objects is that an objects don't have positions to the elements.
 Arrays are objects but different types of objects, so if you want to copy the array you will need to do exactly equal to the objects;
 	- Array sysntaxes - There are two different ways to create an array, let arr = new Array(); and let arr = [];
 	- Every element in the Array have a position that stars in zero;